-4.1 The Head Teacher's role:
+4.1 The Head Teacher's (Head of School's) role:

 If you have an outbreak of vomiting and diarrhoea strict control at an early stage is essential to prevent further spread.
-As the head teacher, you have a key role in controlling the outbreak.
+As the head teacher or Head of School, you have a key role in controlling the outbreak.
 You should: